koushikmetta/React/README.md

 ## Credits

-This project is based on the Tic Tac Toe tutorial from the Course : React - The Complete Guide 2024 (incl.
+This projects are based on the React tutorial from the Course : React - The Complete Guide 2024 (incl.
 React Router & Redux) by Maximilian Schwarzmüller